Skip to content

 From the beginning, I’ve offered a multitude of qualities of Steps that I share so that they are more compatible with older Stepmania versions.

-It takes me about 8 hours to make just one difficulty.
+It takes me about more than 8-16 hours to make just one difficulty.

 The easier ones take less time to do since it is often a question of deleting notes by following “the specifications“.